PRAKHARsanwal/assignment1/README.md

 # assignment1
-this is my first HTML assignment.
+This is my first HTML assignment.
+Author- PrakharSanwal